fanout/js-grip/README.md

 ## Using the API

-All of the APIs exposed on the root object, so for example you can bring them in as follows:
+All of the APIs are exposed on the root object, so for example you can bring them in as follows:

 ```javascript